 - Assist in screening of in-home caretakers and other services, required or requested.

-- Act as liaison for family members, such as “Snow Bird” elders, and their children who may be living in another state.
+- Act as liaison for family members, such as “Snow Birds” and their children who may be living in another state.
 (I am also a Licensed Mental Health Counselor in Florida)